OCT Intravascular Imaging

 • Appropriate sizing of stent diameter is important to limit underexpansion, malapposition and dissections.

-How to measure Diameter using MLD MAX
+How to measure diameter using MLD MAX

 Post-PCI Guidance: MAX | Medial dissection, Apposition, Xpansion are used to optimize stent placement to ensure optimal expansion.